 MIX 4 tablespoons of corn flour together with a few big squeezes of vinegar in a small bowl, until it looks like the example above.
 This easy mixture will bind the home-made piccalilli together, otherwise we’ll end up with a very sour soup!
 STIR the mixture into the large pan and season with freshly ground salt and pepper.

-When done, let cool off completely and pour it into sterilized jars.
+When done, pour it into sterile jars while it’s still hot.
 When properly sealed, these jars of home-made piccalilli will preserve their contents for up to a year.
 Refrigerate for up to 1.5 weeks after opening.
 Piccalilli goes well with most types of white fish and smelly cheeses.
 Enjoy!